Chapter 14. SavaPage as Printer

 14.1.1.
 Step 1: Check Avahi configuration

-For SavaPage to act as Zeroconf printer Avahi needs to be installed on your GNU/Linux host.
+To advertise SavaPage as Zeroconf printer, Avahi needs to be installed on your GNU/Linux host.

 To service a broad range of devices, both IPv4 and IPv6 should be enabled in the avahi-daemon.
 This is normally the case, but you can check by editing the Avahi configuration file: